 - freshly ground black pepper to taste

 Set a medium-sized skillet over medium heat.
-Add 1 tablespoon olive oil and about half the zucchini coins (zucchini won't cook well if overcrowded, so it's best to salute in batches); sprinkle with a pinch of sea salt.
+Add 1 tablespoon olive oil and when hot, about half the zucchini (zucchini won't cook well if overcrowded, so it's best to sauté in batches); sprinkle with a pinch of sea salt.
 Cook until each side is a rich golden brown, about 3 minutes per side.
 Repeat for remaining zucchini.

-Divide zucchini in 2, and tuck and fold cooked coins all along the edges and bottom of the ramekins.
+Divide zucchini in half, and tuck and fold cooked zucchini all along the edges and bottom of the ramekins.
 Drizzle a tablespoon of Tabasco Green Sauce over each ramekin, and add 2 eggs to each.
 Sprinkle eggs with sea salt.
-Set ramekins on a rimmed baking sheet and slide into oven.
+Set ramekins on a rimmed baking sheet and carefully slide into oven.

-Bake for 9 minutes, remove from oven, and divide mozzarella cubes between each dish, tucking cubes all around the eggs.
-Slide back into oven and cook just until egg whites are set – 3 - 6 minutes more.
+Bake 9 minutes, remove from oven, and divide mozzarella cubes between each dish, tucking cubes all around the eggs.
+Slide back into oven and cook just until egg whites are set, 3 - 6 minutes more.

 Remove from oven, top with black pepper to taste, and serve right away.
 (Ramekins will be very hot – set on a heat resistant surface and use caution.)